In the midst of the conflict, the heroes, I stood,

 From the stump of the arm, the amputated hand, I undo the clotted lint,

-These and more I dress with impassive hand.
+These and more I dress with impassive hand—

 How honest and direct the private soldiers were, how superior, in the main, to their officers.
 They would freely unbosom to me, tell me of their experiences, perhaps go into minutest details—always, however, as if everything was a matter of fact, was of no value—as if nothing was of enough significance to be bragged of.
 Their stories justified themselves—did not need to be argued about.

-Some of the poor young chaps, away from home for the first time in their lives, hunger and thirst for affection; this is sometimes the only thing that will reach their condition.
+In some respects I find myself in my element amid these scenes.
 Emanating ordinary cheer and magnetism, I supply often to some of these dear suffering boys that which nor doctors, nor medicines, nor skill, nor any routine assistance can give.
 I succeed and help more than by medical nursing, or delicacies, or gifts of money, or anything else.

 I am more than nurse, more than parent or neighbor,